The Starry Night, 263

 Play with it some.

 09/05/2024.
 It worked out very well!
 I took the heavy-duty kit over to the community lot, parked near the south end, and used the cart to transport the A-P and all its components and required bits farther on to a good view of the southern sky.
 The sky was pretty dreadful, and it got worse later in the night contra forecasts, but the cart and kit worked great.
 Focusing both the 400mm F2.8 and the 105mm F1.4 are vastly easier and more accurate on the rock-steady A-P than on the maybe-it'll-do SWSA.
 The next day, I cleaned up the tripod, repainted the top-end metal bits, sanded down the top of the tripod that mates with the A-P adapter (it sticks, stuck?) to make it all easier to use next time.
-It looks good, and we'll see soon how well it works.
+It looks good, and we'll see how well it works.
 I've topped off the li-ion battery pack.
 It went from 13.2 to 12.5 during early slewing steps, then held that voltage for hours; a bigger battery and a step-up transformer to keep V at 13.6 or so would be good but clearly not required in the DSLR, tracking-but-not-guiding mode.
+Guiding with a cooled camera might be another matter.

 :: top ::